belbert/VCVTB/IN/In/README.md

 - This folder should include the combined .idf files for initializing AFN calculations.
 - Runfiles are created by CreateRuns.py in the parent directory
 - An example runfile is included
+- Runfile.txt contains all python files to be executed in simulation order.